beining1008/POLARIS-FMCL/README.md

 POLARIS (Per-expert Orthogonal Landscape-Aware Routing-Informed Subspace protection) maintains a per-expert protection basis in the gradient subspace from routing-weighted covariance, merges client bases through an orthogonality-preserving federated union (PE-FOSU), reads per-layer protection budgets from an online interference landscape through capped water-filling, and anneals projection strength during each task's warmup window.

 The release covers the complete method layer: every projection, covariance, aggregation, scheduling, and routing mechanism of POLARIS and of the fourteen comparison methods is implemented as evaluated.
-Backbone loading, tokenizers, and dataset pipelines are declared as interfaces in `models/` and `data/`, and the activation capture that several baselines build their subspaces and exemplars from belongs to the same interface layer.
-The full training and evaluation pipeline will be released upon acceptance.

 ## Layout